memfault/interrupt/_posts/2020-01-22-i2c-in-a-nutshell.md

 <!-- excerpt start -->
 I2C is perhaps the most commonly used bus to connect ICs together.
-As such, firmware engineers encounter it on most project.
+As such, firmware engineers encounter it on most projects.
 In this post, we explain how I2C works, explore common bugs and investigate how to debug these issues.
 <!-- excerpt end -->